Identification of Average Responses with Endogenous Controls: Introduction

+and it is straightforward to examine $E[\partial_W E(Y|W,X)]$ directly.
+Under the same CI and the measurable separability as above,

-where the last result holds due to the measurable separability of $D$ and $X$.
-To see this, suppose the measurable separability does not hold.
-For example, $X=f(D)$ almost surely and they are not constants, then conditioning on $D=d, X=x$ necessitates $D=d, X=x=f(d)$.
-In that case, we would have
+where the last equality holds due to the measurable separability between $W$ and $X$.
+To see why this condition is necessary, suppose the measurable separability does not hold, e.g., $X=f(W)$ almost surely and they are not constants, then conditioning on $W=w, X=x$ necessitates $W=w, X=f(w)$.
+In that case, the last equality does not hold anymore.